 What does inflation mean for your retirement?

 Regardless of its pace, inflation is critical for retirees to pay attention to.
+You need to account for it in your long-term plan—if you don't, you could risk losing purchasing power even if your income never falls.

 Can annuity payments increase with inflation?